Should Motor Traders Show Prices Online?

 Of course, a lot of motor trade businesses simply won’t be able to provide a reliable and accurate quote for every service they offer, as it may differ from customer-to-customer, and vehicle-to-vehicle.
 For garages and body shops offering repair work, there’s not always a fixed cost for parts and labour, and therefore prices may vary between cars, models and even the parts used.

 There are however some motor trade businesses where prices are simpler and a little bit clearer, such as a valeter that has a set price for services, which may only increase depending on the vehicle size.
 There are other motor traders where the price of the product will be expected to be listed on the website, namely used car traders.
-If you are advertising cars for sale in your stock on your website or social media accounts (such as Facebook, Twitter or Instagram), people looking at used cars online will expect to see the vehicle price listed.
+If you are advertising cars for sale on your website or your social media accounts (such as Facebook, Twitter or Instagram), people looking at used cars online will expect to see the vehicle price listed.

 Motor Trade Quotes

 A lot of the larger vehicle servicing sites often have quote calculators on their websites which can shed some light on the price that the consumer may end up paying, but whilst they do give an insight into the costs of the services you offer, they may be more hassle than they’re worth, and for small businesses the cost of getting this created and added to your site might not be feasible.
 For example, a customer may use a quote calculator to find a price, only to be told by the motor trader that the work that needs doing is a lot more extensive than the customer thought, or perhaps once the car technician begins work on the vehicle, more problems arise, which can often lead to irate customers.
 This could work the other way too, where a customer is put off by an online price when the actual work could end up costing them a lot less!